awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-medialive-input.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MediaConnectFlows`  <a name="cfn-medialive-input-mediaconnectflows"></a>
-Include this element only for a MEDIACONNECT type of input\.
 A list of the MediaConnect Flows that you want to use in this input\.
 You can specify as few as one Flow and presently, as many as two\.
 The only requirement is when you have more than one is that each Flow is in a separate Availability Zone as this ensures your EML input is redundant to AZ issues\.
 *Required*: No
 *Type*: List of [MediaConnectFlowRequest](aws-properties-medialive-input-mediaconnectflowrequest.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Name`  <a name="cfn-medialive-input-name"></a>
 Name of the input\.
-Required\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)